 such that $p^*$ is initially located at the center of mass of $P$ with the same total mass and total momentum as $P$.
 Then, for $t \le t_P$, the trajectory of $p^*$ is equal to the trajectory of the center of mass of P: $y_{p^*}(t)=y_P(t)$. \end{lemma} \begin{proof} Let $k=\sum_{i=1-(q-1)}^{0}m_i-\sum_{i=l+1}^{n-(q-1)}m_i$.
 Then according to \eqref{kinematics} and the definition of $p^*$,

 It is clear from the definition that the trajectories of particles in $P$ bound $y_{p*}(t)$.
-Thus, by assumption particles in $P$ don't collide with other particles before $t_P$, and since $p^*$ affects outside particles the same way as $P$, (as can be observed from \eqref{kinematics}) we get that $p^*$ doesn't collide with other particles for $t<t_P$, so the above calculation gives its trajectory for $t \le t_P$ (we get $t=t_P$ by continuity of position).
+Thus, by the assumption that particles in $P$ don't collide with other particles before $t_P$, and since $p^*$ affects outside particles the same way as $P$ (as can be observed from \eqref{kinematics}), we get that $p^*$ doesn't collide with other particles for $t<t_P$, so the above trajectory holds for $t \le t_P$ (we get $t=t_P$ by continuity of position).
 Now, recalling \eqref{ghost-trajectory} and using Lemma \ref{PC1}, for $t \le t_P$ we have

 since $\sum_{i=1}^{l}m_i\left(\sum_{j=1}^{i-1}m_j-\sum_{j=i+1}^{l}m_j\right) = \sum_{i=1}^{l}\sum_{j=1}^{i-1}m_im_j-\sum_{i=1}^{l}\sum_{j=i+1}^{l}m_im_j=0$. \end{proof}